COVID-19 Resources for Volunteers

 Virtual Field Trips

-Hundreds of zoos, museums, National Parks and art galleries are now offering free live webcams and virtual field trips to keep kids at home entertained and educated.
+Hundreds of zoos, museums, National Parks and art galleries are now offering free live webcams and virtual field trips to keep people at home entertained and educated.

-Schedule a “meetup” time with your Friend or Little (or their guardian), then share the links below to start your virtual field trip!
+Schedule a “meetup” time with your Friend or Little, then share the links below to start your virtual field trip!

 Click here for more virtual trips you can take with your match.